skyflowapi/skyflow-android/README.md

-        label = "string",            //optional label for the form element placeholder = "string",      //optional placeholder for the form element altText = String,          //optional string that acts as an initial value for the collect element )
+        label = "string",            //optional label for the form element placeholder = "string",      //optional placeholder for the form element altText = String,          //optional string that acts as an initial value for the collect element validations = ValidationSet()       // optional set of validations for the input element )

 val collectElementOptions = Skyflow.CollectElementOptions(